wp-plugins/solid-earth-spring-api/readme.txt

 * Copy changes
 * Adjustment of pagination to take up less space on the screen
 * Addition of ability to display latest listings within 7 days [quick-search name=“Your Agency”]

+= 1.2 =
+* Addition of Google Maps functionality, request information/showing buttons, and email a friend button
+* Major changes to styling and formatting